Curt-Lucas/Veriz0wn/README.md

 ## Site Contents

- - My Data - Displays all your personal information that's visible to *ALL* websites you visit.
+ - My Data - Displays personal information that's visible to *ALL* websites you visit.
  - SIGINT - Signals that I have intercepted and/or decoded.
  - Reverse Image Lookup - Upload an image to find out more about it.
  - Resources - Coming...